cblearn/cblearn/docs/getting_started/index.rst

 -----------

 `cblearn` is designed to be easy to use.
-The following example generates triplets from a point cloud and fits an ordinal embedding model to the triplets.
+The following example generates triplets from a point cloud, each specifying if point A is closer to point B or C, and fits an ordinal embedding model to the triplets.
+This ordinal embedding model is then used to predict the relative distances between the points.

 .. literalinclude:: ./quickstart.py
    :language: python